Detecting and determining preserved measures and integrals of birational maps: Determining preserved measures and integrals

 Finally, the Kahan map preserves the first integral

-Taking the continuum limit $h \rightarrow 0$, we now see in hindsight that the vector field (\ref{2Dvf}) possesses two second integrals, i.e. $x_1-2$ resp. $1-x_1^2-x_2^2$.
-It also preserves the measure $\mathrm{d}x_1 \mathrm{d}x_2$ and the first integral $H = (x_1-2 )(1-x_1^2-x_2^2)$.
-The fact that the affine Darboux polynomial $x_1-2$ is preserved by the Kahan map $\phi_h$ is an example of theorem (1) of \cite{CEMOQTV}, which states that the Kahan discretization preserves all affine Darboux polynomials in any dimension.
-On the other hand, the fact that the vector field (\ref{2Dvf}) preserves the integral $H$ and the measure $\mathrm{d}x_1\mathrm{d}x_2$ implies that (\ref{2Dvf}) is a Hamiltonian vector field with cubic Hamiltonian $H$.
-Therefore, the fact that the Kahan method preserves a modified Hamiltonian $\tilde{H}$, and the modified densities $p_{3,1}$ and $p_{3,2}$ is a special case of the following theorem: \begin{theorem} Let $H$ be cubic in $\mathbb{R}^n$, let $K$ be a constant rank $2l$ antisymmetric $n\times n$ matrix and let the vector field be given by $f=K\nabla H(\mathbf{x})$.
-Then: \begin{itemize} \item[(i)] $\phi_h({\bf x})$ possesses the following two Darboux polynomials, both with cofactor $C_1({\bf x}) = J$:
+Taking the continuum limit $h \rightarrow 0$, we now see in hindsight that the vector field (\ref{2Dvf}) possesses two second integrals, i.e. $x_1-2$ and $1-x_1^2-x_2^2$\footnote{This is why the discrete Darboux polynomial $p_{2,1} = 1-x_1^2-x_2^2 + h^2(\frac{13}{3} - \frac{16}{3}x_1 + x_2^2 + \frac{7}{3}x_1^2 )$ is called a {\it modified} Darboux polynomial}.
+It also preserves the measure $dx_1\wedge dx_2$ and the first integral $H = (x_1-2 )(1-x_1^2-x_2^2)$.
+The fact that the affine Darboux polynomial $x_1-2$ is preserved by the Kahan map (\ref{2DKahan}) is an example of Theorem 1 of \cite{CEMOQTV}, which states that the Kahan discretization preserves all affine Darboux polynomials in any dimension.
+On the other hand, the vector field (\ref{2Dvf}) preserves the integral $H$ and the measure $d x_1\wedge d x_2$ implying that (\ref{2Dvf}) is a Hamiltonian vector field with cubic Hamiltonian $H$.
+Therefore, the fact that the Kahan method preserves a modified Hamiltonian $\tilde{H}$, and the modified densities $p_{3,1}$ and $p_{3,2}$ is a special case of the following theorem\footnote{Additional geometric properties of the Kahan map (\ref{2DKahan}) will be given in a forthcoming preprint by Gubbiotti, Quispel and McLaren.}: \begin{theorem} Let $H$ be cubic in $\mathbb{R}^n$, let $K$ be a constant rank $2l$ antisymmetric $n\times n$ matrix and let the vector field be given by $f=K\nabla H(\mathbf{x})$.
+Then: \begin{itemize} \item[(i)] $\phi_h({\bf x})$ possesses the following two Darboux polynomials, both with cofactor\footnote{We remind the reader that $J$ is the Jacobian determinant of the Kahan map $\phi_h$.} $C_1({\bf x}) = J$:

 Here $A({\bf x}) = \mathbb{I} - \frac{1}{2}hf'({\bf x})$, and $\mathrm{adj}(A)$ denotes the adjugate of $A$. \item[(ii)]moreover, the degree of $p_{1,2}$ is at most $2l$ and the degree of $p_{1,1}$ is at most $2l+3$.
 If $n=2l$ the degree of $p_{1,1}$ is at most $2l+1$. \end{itemize}